dmanias/MovieRama/ARCHITECTURE_ANALYSIS.md

 - Spring profiles used for managing different environments (dev, prod)

+## Search Functionality

+- The newly implemented search feature allows users to search for movies by title or description:

 ## Areas for Improvement and Future Enhancements

 1. **Caching Strategy**: